DataDog/datadog-agent/docs/dogstatsd/configuration.md

 improvement of -30% CPU usage by switching from clients sending 1.5kb packets to clients sending 8kb packets with the configuration above used for the server.

-Note that as a side-effect, increasing the buffers size could decrease the amount of drops with UDP because Dogstatsd will have more place in memory to store data to process.